Campsie - North

 An assessment of population growth drivers in Campsie - North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Campsie - North's population is approximately 12,658 as of August 2025.
-This figure reflects an increase of 753 people since the 2021 Census, which reported a population of 11,905.
-The growth was inferred from the estimated resident population of 12,541 in June 2024 and additional validated new addresses since the Census date.
-This results in a population density ratio of 8,062 persons per square kilometer, placing Campsie - North among the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-Campsie - North's population growth rate of 6.3% since the 2021 Census exceeded both the SA3 area (4.6%) and the SA4 region.
-This growth was primarily driven by overseas migration contributing approximately 95.6% of overall population gains during recent periods.
+Campsie - North's population is approximately 12,664 as of November 2025.
+This figure represents an increase of 759 people since the 2021 Census, which reported a population of 11,905.
+The change was inferred from the estimated resident population of 12,541 in June 2024 and an additional 65 validated new addresses since the Census date.
+This results in a population density ratio of 8,066 persons per square kilometer, placing Campsie - North among the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
+Campsie - North's growth rate of 6.4% since the 2021 Census exceeded both its SA3 area (4.8%) and SA4 region, positioning it as a growth leader.
+Overseas migration contributed approximately 95.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Campsie - North is expected to grow by approximately 1,219 persons by the year 2041, representing an increase of just below the median national statistical area.
-This translates to an overall increase of 8.7% over the 17-year period.
+Based on projected demographic shifts, Campsie - North is expected to grow by approximately 1,219 persons by 2041, representing an increase of 8.7% over the 17-year period.

 Frequently Asked Questions - Population